statistikZH/statR/README.md

 # statR

-This is the github-repository for the **statR** package - the Corporate Design Toolbox for R of the statistical office of the canton of Zurich for corporate design conforming graphics and spreadsheets.
+The **statR** package is a toolbox for corporate design conforming graphics and spreadsheets of the statistical office of the canton of Zurich .
 It contains:

 - *generic colour palettes for any kind of data-visualization*